SUBRAMANIAM96/MetaTrimX/README.md

 MetaTrimX employs a **Dual-Path Machine Learning Architecture**:

 1. **Mode 1 (Diagnostic - The Predictive Optimizer)**: Uses **Multi-Output Random Forest Regressor** to intelligently diagnose your raw sequencing data and automatically predict optimal processing parameters before execution
-2. **Mode 2 (Production - The Neural Sentinel)**: Executes the complete cleaning, clustering, and artifact filtering pipeline with either ML-optimized or user-defined parameters, then applies a **Hybrid Ensemble Classifier** for confidence scoring
+2. **Mode 2 The Bio-Sentinel (Quality Control)**: Deploys a **Hybrid Ensemble (RF + SVM)** to validate the pipeline's output.
+It acts as an automated critic, scoring every OTU to distinguish true biology from subtle artifacts.
 ---

 ##  Machine Learning Engine